- Images by Kendon Photography

 Pennypack Environmental Center has been educating the Philadelphia area for many years about our natural environment and the creatures that live alongside us.
-Opened in 1958 as a bird sanctuary, the Pennypack Environmental Center has grown over the years to include an amphitheatre, outdoor campfire, picnic areas, educational exhibits, and a reference library.
+Opened in 1958 as a bird sanctuary, the Pennypack Environmental Center has grown over the years to include an amphitheater, outdoor campfire, picnic areas, educational exhibits, and a reference library.

 One little-known part of the center is a demonstration kitchen that teaches kids how to make maple syrup straight from the trees in the park.
 The kitchen and reception areas were in need of a renovation to strengthen their outreach programs for the surrounding community.
 New cabinets were designed for the kitchen to help store materials and supplies that are required for daily operation and for group activities.
 New energy-efficient appliances and ventilation replaced equipment that was near the end of their life cycle.